IanEspinoso/mock_mr_ganger/README.md

 ## PyTorch
   - [Wheat Seed Dataset](https://nbviewer.jupyter.org/github/hargurjeet/DeepLearning/blob/main/Wheat_Seeds_Analysis_Pytorch_blogs.ipynb): The datasets involve the prediction of species given measurements of seeds from different varieties of wheat.
 I build a logistic regression model and achieved an accuracy of **78% under 15 epochs**.
-  - [CFAR-10](https://nbviewer.jupyter.org/github/hargurjeet/DeepLearning/blob/main/CFAR_10_Dataset.ipynb): The dataset contains over **60,000 images**.
-I have built the model to predict the class of object out of **10 classes** using Feedforward neural network.
-Able to achieve accuracy of about **48%** and analyzed the limitation of the model.
+  - [CFAR-10](): The dataset contains over **60,000 images** belonging to 10 classes.
+I have developed the following neural networks to evaluate their performance.
+    - Built [Feed Forward neural network(ANN)](https://nbviewer.jupyter.org/github/hargurjeet/DeepLearning/blob/main/CFAR_10_Dataset.ipynb) and achievied an accurcy of **48%**.
+    - Built [CNN]() improved the accuracy till **75%**.
+    - Applied technique like Regularization, Dropout to further improve the model performace.

 ## Tensorflow
   - [GTSRB Dataset](https://nbviewer.jupyter.org/github/hargurjeet/DeepLearning/blob/main/GTRSB%20-%20CNN%20%28TensorFlow%29.ipynb): The dataset contains over **39k images** and over **40 classes**.
 I have to build a neural network with CNN architecture using Tensorflow and applying techniques like image augmentation to achieve accuracy of **85%**